 Age.
 Humans reach adulthood in their late teens and live less than a century.

 Determined.
-When you make an attack roll, an ability check, or a saving throw, you can reroll the roll, but before any effects of the roll are applied.
+When you make a skill check or a saving throw, you can reroll the roll, but before any effects of the roll are applied.

 Once you use this trait, you must finish a short or long rest before you can use it again.